 It is known that only small numbers of visitors were admitted to the Tower in the Tudor period (1485-1603), but in the Stuart period (1603-1714) the number of visitors increased considerably, especially after the Restoration in 1660.
 By the 1690s the Tower was being featured as a visitor attraction in London guidebooks.

-This increase in visitors, and displays that were specially made for their entertainment, coincided with the period in which the Tower ceased to be used as a royal palace, although continuing to function as a state prison, arsenal, mint and record office.
-This growth of the Tower as a place for visitors is evident in the development of a set of admission charges for the various attractions, which were individually priced.
+This increase in visitor numbers, alongside the creation of new displays that were specially made for their entertainment, coincided with the period in which the Tower ceased to be used as a royal palace (although it continued to function as a state prison, arsenal, mint and record office).
+This transformation of the Tower, now seen as a place for visitors, is evident in the development of a set of individually priced admission charges for the various attractions.

-However, as early as 1688-92, the Deputy Storekeeper of the Ordnance was compensated when the temporary closure of the Horse Armoury, so that it could be re-located and upgraded, meant that he would be out of pocket while there were no admission fees to be taken.
-The compensation was calculated at £70 per year, a very considerable sum at this time.
-However, it is difficult to use this as a basis for calculating the number of Horse Armoury visitors as some wealthy people gave generous tips which far exceeded the official admission price.
+At around 1688-92, the Horse Armoury was temporarily closed so that it could be re-located and upgraded.
+The Deputy Storekeeper of the Ordnance had to be compensated during the temporary closure, as it meant that he would be out of pocket while there were no admission fees to be taken.
+The compensation was calculated at £70 per year, a very considerable sum at the time.
+However, it is difficult to use this as a basis for calculating the number of Horse Armoury visitors, as some wealthy people gave generous tips which far exceeded the official admission price.

 For several centuries, Tower of London visitors have enjoyed seeing the figures of armoured kings, displayed with life-sized wooden horses.